Blog

 The Three Pillars of a Modern Medical Laboratory

-For Crawford, process improvement boils down to what can be done to effectively deploy the workforce, both under times of stress and to help ensure sustainability, where all personnel and departments can play to their strengths.
+For Crawford, process improvement boils down to what can be done to effectively deploy the workforce during times of stress to help ensure sustainability, where all personnel and departments can play to their strengths.

 Dr. Crawford also noted that in times of crisis, this situation is magnified.

-So how can lab operators achieve process improvement and thereby create greater efficiency within the laboratory?
+So how can lab operators achieve process improvement that creates greater efficiency within the laboratory?

-Dr. Crawford used Northwell Health as an example, suggesting that an in-system laboratory network successfully servicing 23 hospitals and over 800 ambulatory care sites would not be possible without optimized efficiency.
+Dr. Crawford used Northwell Health as an example, suggesting that an in-system laboratory network successfully servicing 23 hospitals and over 800 ambulatory care sites wouldn’t be possible without optimized efficiency.

-“You can’t do this without standardizing your laboratory information system, your equipment, your SOPs, your reagents, and the proficiencies and competencies of your personnel,” he said. “ It’s not one size fits all, since you want to have a high degree of alignment with individual health system site needs, so you can flex and adjust as needed while always serving the institutional mission.”
+“You can’t do this without standardizing your laboratory information system (LIS meaning medical terminology), your equipment, your SOPs, your reagents, and the proficiencies and competencies of your personnel,” he said. “ It’s not one size fits all, since you want to have a high degree of alignment with individual health system site needs, so you can flex and adjust as needed while always serving the institutional mission.”

 Dr. Crawford also explained that the operational informatics of the workplace can help align quantitative metrics with strategic objectives, and when optimized, huge operational improvements are possible.
-As an example, he suggested that deploying a lab’s 24-hour workforce to match the times that routine lab specimens come in helps alleviate potential stress points at peak operational volumes.
+For example, he suggested that deploying a lab’s 24-hour workforce to match the times when routine lab specimens come into the lab helps alleviate potential stress points at peak operational volumes.

-The Role of IT Support and Laboratory Information Systems (LIS)
+The Role of IT Support and Laboratory Information Systems (LIS Software)

 Workforce development, retention, career growth, and technology.
 Dr. Crawford believes all four of these boxes need to be checked if the laboratory community is to emerge successfully from the current staffing crisis.

-So how can IT and a modern laboratory information system (LIS) help solve the problem?
+So how can IT and a modern laboratory information system (also known as a medical LIS) help solve the problem?

 Dr. Crawford said it starts at square one.

-“How can we make sure that the laboratory software works most efficiently, with as few keystrokes as possible, and with limited opportunity for key entry error?
-That’s the starting point,” he said, noting that there are always ways to better engineer the workplace to maximize the ability of people to be successful.
-“The IT design of technology and the LIS system that supports it are both hugely important.”
+“How can we make laboratory software work most efficiently, with as few keystrokes as possible, and with limited opportunity for key entry error?
+That’s the starting point,” he said, noting that there are always better ways to engineer the workplace and maximize the ability for people to be successful.
+“The IT design of technology and the laboratory information system software that supports it are both hugely important.”

 Modern, Comprehensive, and Flexible Laboratory Information System Solutions

-During these difficult times, as lab operators struggle to find and retain qualified candidates who can grow into leadership roles, the importance of a modern laboratory information system has become even more apparent.
+As lab operators struggle to find and retain qualified candidates who can grow into leadership roles, the importance of modern laboratory information systems (pathology LIS systems) has become even more apparent.

-When done right, a lab’s medical LIS can be part of a long-term solution to the staffing crisis by helping to reduce reliance on skilled personnel for time-consuming manual tasks.
-As an example, labs with modern, comprehensive, and flexible LIS systems like the LigoLab LIS & RCM Laboratory Informatics Platform can build and string together rules that create laboratory automation where manual processes once resided.
-These LIS systems can also maximize interoperability with EHRs, instruments, and third-party services that all but eliminate the chance of data entry errors and lost specimens.
+When done right, pathology lab software can be part of a long-term solution to the staffing crisis by helping to reduce reliance on skilled personnel for time-consuming manual tasks.
+For example, labs with modern, comprehensive, and flexible LIS systems like the LigoLab LIS & RCM Laboratory Informatics Platform can build and string together rules that create laboratory automation where manual processes once resided.
+The best LIS systems can also maximize interoperability with EHRs, instruments, and third-party services that virtually eliminate the chance of data entry errors and lost specimens.

-In addition to automating laboratory workflow and removing manual steps, LigoLab’s LIS software platform also supports fully customizable lab reports and multiple distribution channels, both based on customer preferences.
+In addition to automating laboratory workflow management and removing manual steps, LigoLab’s LIS system comes packed with medical laboratory solutions that support fully customizable lab reports and multiple distribution channels based on customer preferences.
 All that’s required is a bit of training, and lab personnel can configure these preferences themselves.
 No IT background is needed.

-LigoLab’s value proposition extends beyond laboratory information system functions as well, offering an all-in-one pathology lab software solution where lab LIS and lab revenue cycle management (RCM) modules share the same united software database and infrastructure, thus removing prohibitive data silos and the need to synchronize between multiple disparate laboratory software systems.
-This unique arrangement also allows for the laboratory billing process to originate as the lab order originates, a real advantage that directly impacts a lab’s net collections.
+LigoLab’s value proposition extends beyond laboratory information system functions as well, offering an all-in-one pathology management software solution where lab information system and lab revenue cycle management (lab RCM/laboratory billing) modules share the same united software database and infrastructure, thus removing prohibitive data silos and the need to synchronize between multiple disparate laboratory software systems.
+This unique arrangement also enables the laboratory billing process (RCM cycle) to start as the lab order originates, a real advantage that directly impacts a lab’s denial rate and revenue capture.

-When done right, modern LIS systems such as LigoLab Informatics Platform can become the lab’s defacto information department, offering the best and latest in pathology lab reporting software technology, plus 24/7 hands-on support.
+When done right, the best LIS systems such as LigoLab Informatics Platform can become the lab’s defacto information department, offering the finest pathology lab software technology, plus 24/7 hands-on support.

 What Does the Future Hold?